Lartsch/FediAct/README.md

 > 1. Currently supports different flavours of Mastodon 4
 > 2. If the redirect is not working, you most likely are not logged in on your home instance
 > 3. The whitelist mode can be useful if you do not want the extension to run basic checks on every site (since it needs to determine if it is a Mastodon site).
 Not sure if the blacklist feature is good for anything but I still included it.
-> 4. It can have several reasons why a particular instance might not work:
+> 4. It can have several reasons why a redirection/instance might not work:
 >     - There are instances that use custom layouts/flavours (additional identifiers need to be added to extension)
 >     - Instance chose to hide the follow button when not logged in (not supported yet)
 >     - It's not a Mastodon instance (not supported yet)
 >     - Element identifiers might change over time (extension needs to be updated)
 >     - Some instances run on a subdomain but do not use the subdomain for user handles (not supported yet)
+>     - Sometime, even if the handle is correct, a direct redirect to your instance can result in the page loading forever.
+This seems to be some caching issue / your instance has never seen this user.
+You need to copy the complete handle into the search in this case and open the profile from there.
+After that, the redirect will work like usual, since your instance has loaded the user once.
 >
 > So please be aware, that this extension can fail in some cases.
 Feel free to submit pull requests / issues.